matthew-tfs/mjcb.io/content/blog/00039-goodbye-wordpress-hello-hugo.md

 ### Running Hugo ###

-I won't go into the details on how to create a website with Hugo and install a theme, but it is fairly straightforward.
+I won't go into the details on how to create a website with Hugo and install a theme, but it is straightforward.
 Instructions on how to do this are included on the Hugo [Quick Start](https://gohugo.io/getting-started/quick-start/) guide.

 One of the benefits of using Hugo over more complex solutions is the ability to quickly load your website and validate that things are working correctly.
 In this case, I can go right to the Git folder that has a copy of my website and run a local copy of the website: